MuruiX/Rachel_blog.github.io/Statistic/note.md

 # Estimator

-An **estimator** is a mathematical rule, function, or formula used to approximate an unknown population parameter (such as the mean, variance, or proportion) based on sample data.
+An **estimator** is a **mathematical rule**, function, or formula used to approximate an *unknown population parameter* (such as the mean, variance, or proportion) based on sample data.
 In statistical analysis, estimators are essential because they provide insights about a population when it is impractical or impossible to measure the entire population directly.